-International Volunteer HQ offers medical mission trips abroad for every aspiring and practicing medical professional, including pre-med and medical students, doctors, nurses, dentists and other specialties.
+International Volunteer HQ offers medical mission trips abroad for aspiring and practicing medical professionals, including pre-med and medical students, doctors, nurses, dentists and other specialties.

 What are medical mission trips?